 The restaurant has a selection of entree prices that range from $30 and up, along with an extensive selection of South African wine.

-Our last Animal Kingdom Lodge restaurant is the infamous Sanaa.
+Our last table service restaurant at Animal Kingdom Lodge is the infamous Sanaa.
 If you have ever heard of anyone having an outstanding bread service at Disney, Sanaa is the place.

 You’ll find Sanaa down at Kidani Village.

 You can walk down to Kidani from Jambo House or take a bus over.
-They used to have a shuttle that ran in between the two.
-However, I’m not sure that is still an option.
+There’s a shuttle service that runs between the two resorts.

-The theming at Sanaa is probably one of the best of anywhere on the entirety of Disney World property.
-You feel transported to an African country while dining here.
+The theming at Sanaa is one of the best in the entirety of Walt Disney World.
+You will feel transported to an African country while dining here.